cjpatton/store/README.md

 **TODO(cjpatton)** Update documentation.

-This package provides private storage of Go's `map[string]string` objects.
+This package provides secure storage of Go's `map[string]string` objects.
 The contents of the structure cannot be deduced from its public representation, and querying it requires knowledge of a secret key.
 It is suitable for client/server protocols where the service is trusted to provide storage, but is otherwise